6 more deaths from COVID-19 in the last 24 hours

 Tiranë

-In Kosovo, there were 8 more deaths registered from COVID-19, with two deaths in Ferizaj (60 and 61 years old), two deaths in Lipjan (68 and 73 years old) one in Dragash (75 years old), one in Fushë-Kosovë (73 years old), one in Prizren (74 years old), one in Vushtrri (74 years old.
-In total, 1,317 people have died since the beginning of the pandemic in the country.
-Furthermore, 109 new infections were reported in the last 24 hours, and 454 recoveries.
-The active positive cases are 9,162.
-In Greece, were reported 1,045 new infection cases, while 58 more people died from COVID-19, bringing the total tally to 4,730.
-In Serbia, were reported 46 more deaths from COVID-19, bringing the death tally to 3,119.
-There were also 3,136 new cases reported in the last day.
-In North Macedonia, yesterday were reported 11 new deaths, bringing the death tally to 2,456.
-The country registered also 83 new infections.
-Globally, according to the John Hopkins University tracker, more than 81.4 million people have been diagnosed with coronavirus from the beginning of the pandemic, with a death toll of more than 1 million and 778 thousand people.
+In Kosovo, there were 7 more deaths registered from COVID-19: two in Mitrovica (19 years old and 77 years old), two in Peja (75 years old and 76 years old), one in Istog (70 years old), one in Prishtina (80 years old) and one in Prizren (31 years old).
+In total, 1,351 people have died since the beginning of the pandemic in the country.
+Furthermore, 169 new infections were reported in the last 24 hours, and 313 recoveries.
+The active positive cases are now 7,835.
+In Greece, yesterday were reported 390 new infection cases, while 36 more people died from COVID-19, bringing the total tally to 4,957.
+In Serbia, were reported 39 more deaths from COVID-19, bringing the death tally to 3,364.
+There were also 2,715 new cases reported in the last day.
+In North Macedonia, yesterday were reported 8 new deaths, bringing the death tally to 2,530.
+The country registered also 235 new infections.
+Globally, according to the John Hopkins University tracker, more than 85.2 million people have been diagnosed with coronavirus from the beginning of the pandemic, with a death toll of more than 1 million and 845 thousand people.